Paris Theodore

-Paris Theodore (January 9, 1943 – November 16, 2006) was an American inventor of gun holsters and firearms and shooting techniques used by government agents and police departments in the U.S. and abroad, as well as by the fictional James Bond.
+Paris Theodore (January 9, 1943 – November 16, 2006) was an American inventor of gun holsters, firearms and shooting techniques, which were used by government agencies and police departments in the U.S. and abroad, as well as by the fictional James Bond.

 Early years

-Theodore was born in New York City on January 9, 1943, his father, John, was a sculptor and art professor at The Horace Mann School.
-His mother, Nenette Charisse was a renowned ballet instructor and member of a Vaudeville dancing company.
+Theodore was born in New York City on January 9, 1943.
+His father, John, was a sculptor and art professor at The Horace Mann School.
+His mother, Nenette Charisse, was a renowned ballet instructor and member of a Vaudeville dancing company.
 Charisse's second husband was Robert Tucker, a Tony-nominated choreographer, and the couple raised Theodore from early childhood.
-As a child, Theodore appeared as “Nibs” in NBC's 1955 broadcast of Peter Pan starring Mary Martin.
-He graduated from The Browning School on Manhattan's Upper East Side.
-In 1962, Theodore married Lee Becker, the Tony-nominated dancer and choreographer and founder of The American DanceMachine.
+As a child, Theodore appeared as “Nibs” in the original 1954 Broadway theater production of, and NBC's 1955 and 1956 television broadcasts of, Peter Pan, starring Mary Martin.
+Due to the clandestine nature of his intelligence and firearm-related later work, the $15,000 he earned for his performance was “the last money he ever earned that the IRS was aware of”.

+Intelligence work

-According to his own accounts, Theodore supplemented his work as an abstract painter by serving as an independent contractor for the Central Intelligence Agency while still a teenager in the early 1960s.
-For several years, he supposedly performed a number of dangerous covert missions for the CIA, many of which, if true, required him to carry and use handguns.
-His supposed experience sparked an interest in creating special holsters for the concealment of weapons.
+Theodore graduated from The Browning School on Manhattan's Upper East Side and continued his childhood work as a painter.
+According to his own accounts, Theodore supplemented his work as an abstract painter by serving as an independent contractor for the Central Intelligence Agency, having been recruited for such work, after graduation in the early 1960s.
+For several years, he supposedly performed a number of dangerous covert missions for the CIA.
+His obituary in The New York Sun states that “nothing can be verified” about his work, but that stories link him to “violent encounters” in Africa, Czechoslovakia, Greece and Vietnam.
 “I was working for Uncle Sam as a freedom fighter until Communism imploded on itself,” Theodore said.